 For most adults with diabetes, the American Diabetes Association recommends an A1c goal of less than 7 percent.

 It’s important to know that ideal A1c targets can vary for each person.
 Factors like age, overall health, and other risk factors all play a role.
 For example, people with diabetes who are pregnant or planning to become pregnant should try to keep their A1c level as close to normal as possible.
-But children with diabetes may have a looser target range to keep them safe.
+Children with diabetes may have a looser target range to keep them safe.

 If you have high A1c levels, it means that your blood sugar has been too high over the past few months.
 This can lead to serious health problems and increase the risk of diabetes-related complications such as: